 One day, things will look and feel much more like they used to.
 Leaders, however, have an obligation to avoid returning to the old tropes.
 Instead, they should seek to carry forward the empathy and resilience born out of these turbulent times.

-Here are four lessons from a year unlike any other that can guide leaders and their people into a new year, one that is certain to bring about its own fair share of challenges:
+Here are four lessons from a year unlike any other that can guide leaders and their people into the months and years ahead, which are certain to bring about their own fair share of challenges:

 1. Carry on, but not as if business is usual

-There was nothing normal about the state of the world in 2020.
+There was nothing normal about the state of the world in 2020 and 2021.
 There has been immeasurable loss, and the constant grind of uncertainty has caused burnout at all levels.

 That calls for more grace and empathy than ever before, and processing our collective grief is just as important to the bottom line as anything else that may fall under someone’s job description.
 We are in this for the long haul, and people need to know that it’s okay to not act as if it’s business as usual.